riddlecookie/riddlecookie.github.io/_posts/2019-10-12-algorithms-as-vectors.md

 # Algorithm as a function

 What is the purpose of an algorithm (like, in general)?
 It takes some input (eg. some number, image, filled out form, etc.) and produces desired output.
 Now, we can consider all possible inputs, for which a particular algorithm was designed to take as an input.
-For example, this can be a set of all natural numbers, or a set of dates sooner than 11-10-2019.
-Let's denote this input-set as $X$ and each element belonging to it as $x$ (so, eg. a mentioned set of all natural numbers is marked as $X$ and number 4 is marked as $x$).
+For example, this can be a set of all natural numbers, or a set of dates sooner than 12-10-2019.
+Let's denote this input-set as $X$ and each element belonging to it as $x$ (so, eg. the already mentioned set of all natural numbers is marked as $X$ and the number 4 is marked as $x$).
 Finally, let's say that for any input our algorithm produces exactly one output.

 Now, we can think of the set of all possible outcomes of our algorithm in a simmilar fassion as we did in the case of inputs.
 Then, let's just denote the output-set for a given function by $Y$, and elements belonging to it by $y$.